Ezekiel Jackson: Lucha Underground (2014–2015)

 In September 2014, Stephens worked at Lucha Underground under the ring name Big Ryck, where he was forming a heel trio named The Crenshaw Crew with Cisco, Bael and Cortez Castro.
 Ryck feuded with Johnny Mundo and Prince Puma.
 Their feud concluded in a three-way ladder match, which was won by Mundo.
-On the October 5, 2014 taping, Ryck participated in an Aztec Warfare Battle Royal to crown the first Lucha Underground Champion but was eliminated.
+On the October 5, 2014, taping, Ryck participated in an Aztec Warfare Battle Royal to crown the first Lucha Underground Champion but was eliminated.
 On January 21, 2015, Cisco, Castro and Bael attacked Ryck and burned his eye with a cigar, turning face in the process.
 Ryck returned to action on February 25, 2015, distracting The Crew in a match against Sexy Star, Mascarita Sagrada, and Pimpinela Escarlata.
 On March 4, 2015, Ryck defeated Star to earn a match against The Crew.
 Ryck defeated The Crew in a one-on-three handicap match.
 On February 8, 2015, Ryck, along with Killshot and Willie Mack participated in a tournament for the Lucha Underground Trios Championship, but they were defeated in the finals by the eventual winners Angélico, Son of Havoc and Ivelisse.
 After their loss, Ryck left Mack and Killshot and was hired by DelAvar Daivari, attacking Texano on May 20, 2015, turning heel in the process.
 At Ultima Lucha, Daivari ran out and distracted Ryck by firing him, hinting at a face turn.
 However, nothing came of this due to Stephens departing Lucha Underground in 2015 due to traveling conflicts.
 It was revealed that Big Ryck was one of five missing people on the April 20 episode of Lucha Underground.
-In the four issue mini series following that, it explaining what had happened after Ultima Lucha and before season two.
+In the four-issue miniseries following that, it explaining what had happened after Ultima Lucha and before season two.
 It was revealed that Ryck was "killed" by The Disciples of Death, officially writing his character off the show.

-International promotions and retirement (2015)
+International promotions (2015–present)

-On October 17, 2015, Stephens, as Big Ryck, made his debut for the German Westside Xtreme Wrestling (wXw) promotion, in what was also his last match.
-He unsuccessfully challenged Karsten Beck for the wXw Unified World Wrestling Championship.
-Stephens retired from professional wrestling on October 18, 2015, and is now working as a trainer as of 2016.
+On October 17, 2015, Stephens, as Big Ryck, made his debut for the German Westside Xtreme Wrestling (wXw) promotion, unsuccessfully challenging Karsten Beck for the wXw Unified World Wrestling Championship.
+After this, he retired from wrestling full-time to become a personal trainer.
+He maintained that he was not officially retired from wrestling and has not wrestled his last match.

+Stephens would make his in-ring return in March 2025, nearly 10 years after his last match.
+He competed in a triple threat match at FWE Full Throttle against Psycho Boy Fodder and Sylvain for the FWE Heavyweight Championship, and was unsuccessful in winning the championship.

 Personal life

-Stephens has been married to his wife Jenn Stephens since 2004.
+Stephens has been married to his wife Jenn Stephens since 2004, the couple had two children.
 Stephens is a devout Christian.
+His son, R.J.
+Stephens, plays as a defensive lineman for UC Berkeley.